anujs2099/rhce-sample-exams_1st-edition/lab5.md

    - ensure that the fact gathering is turned off
    - change the SELinux status from enabled to enforcing
    - ensure to use the appropriate collection.
 Check if it is already installed.
 If not, please install it
--  Create a requirements.yaml in the current project directory to install the following collections:
+-  Create a collections/requirements.yaml in the current project directory to install the following collections:
    - f5networks.f5_modules from cloud.redhat.com/api/automation-hub
    - ansible.netcommon from galaxy.ansible.com
    - ciscosmb from galaxy.ansible.com
--  Ensure the collections from requirements.yaml gets installed in the roles/ directory within the current project directory
+-  Ensure the collections from requirements.yaml gets installed in the collections/ directory

 **Task 4**